2022 Range Rover and Long-Wheelbase model: price, specs and release date

 - Priced from around £90,000

-Look at the rear of the car and it’s clear the staple split-tailgate will remain on the next Range Rover.
-A roof spoiler pokes out above the rear windscreen, and four exhaust pipes can be seen under the rear bumper – so this model uses a combustion engine.
+Looking at the new car’s rear you’ll spot a roof spoiler poking out above the rear windscreen and four exhaust pipes can be seen under the rear bumper.

 The Range Rover prototype pictured above confirms that there will be a longer, more luxurious version of the 2021 Range Rover.
 These versions are expected to be called the Range Rover Long Wheelbase (wheelbase refers to the distance between a car’s front and rear wheels).